karrla/gitbook/GLOSSARY.md

 ##Project
 A project is a unique product, service, or result.
 Managing a Project is the discipline of planning, organizing, and managing resources to bring about the successful delivery of specific **project objectives** while balancing the competing demands of time, scope, cost.

-##Site Profile
+##Site

-Documents basic information about a geographic location we work in, the GPS coordinates of that location, and basic demographic information if relevant.
+The location and GPS coordinates of that location, and basic demographic information if relevant.
 This documents the WHERE.

 ##Stakeholder

-Documents primary stakeholders we work with (partners, communities, businesses/entities, etc.) and information about them.
+Documents primary stakeholders who is part of one or more projects (partners, communities, businesses/entities, etc.) and information about them.
 This documents the WHO.

 ##Screencasts
 A screencast is a digital recording of computer screen output, also known as a video screen capture, often containing audio narration.